me-redteam/methodologies/Web_Application/test.md

 ## 9. Other Test Cases (All Categories)
+* File Upload Testing

 9.1.
-Test for `Upload of Unexpected File Types`, you need to verify that the unexpected file types are rejected and handled safely, for example if a website has upload function that ask to upload `pdf` files only, you can try to upload any other file types such as `.php`, `.aspx`..etc.
+Test for `Upload of Unexpected File Types`, you need to verify that the unexpected file types are rejected and handled safely, for example if a website has upload function that ask to upload `pdf` files only, you can try to upload any other file types such as `.php`, `.aspx`..etc https://www.aptive.co.uk/blog/unrestricted-file-upload-testing.

 9.2.
 Try to bypass any upload types filters by using `Null Byte (%00) Bypass` > `file.pdf%00`  or by double extension > `file.php.pdf`.

+9.3.
+Change the capitalisation of the extension, such as `file.PhP` or `file.AspX`.

+9.4.
+Change the extensions to a less common extension, such as `file.php5`, `file.shtml`, `file.asa`, `file.jsp`, `file.jspx`, `file.aspx`, `file.asp`, `file.phtml`, `file.cshtml`.

+9.5.
+Using special trailing characters such as spaces, dots or null characters such as `file.asp...`, `file.php;jpg`, `file.asp%00.jpg`, `1.jpg%00.php`.

+9.6.
+Check if the website only check the file type by `Content-Type` in HTTP request.

+9.7.
+Check if the website only do file type check in client-side JavaScript and check if the website only check by the file extension.

+9.8.
+Check for uploading a malicious file types, such as uploading a file contains shellcode.

+* Contact Us Form Testing

+9.9.
+Is CAPTCHA implemented on contact us form in order to restrict email flooding attacks.

+9.10.
+Check if it allow to upload file on the server.

+9.11.
+Try to test for `blind XSS` by injecting a XSS payload into the contact us form and check if there are any response coming to your server.

+* Forgot Password Testing

+9.12.
+Check for failure to invalidate session on Logout and Password reset.

+9.13.
+Check if forget password reset link/code uniqueness.

+9.14.
+Check if reset link does get expire or not, if its not used by the user for certain amount of time.

+9.15.
+Find user account identification parameter and tamper Id or parameter value to change other user's password.

+9.16.
+If reset link has another param such as date and time, then.
+Change date and time value in order to make active & valid reset link.

+9.17.
+Submit for two password reset link and use the older one from user's email and check if its still valid or no.

+9.18.
+Check if active session gets destroyed upon changing the password or not.

+9.19.
+Send continuous forget password requests so that it may send sequential tokens.